About the Executive Program

 - Letter of recommendation (sent directly to the LSM PO Box or via email to email@example.com) – the letter should speak to your leadership experience, character, ability to affect change, competencies, and attributes

 - Official authorizing statement, if employer is paying tuition

 - If requesting financial aid, submit supporting letter

 Tuition is $3,950 per participant by check or $4,250 by credit card and is due on or before August 17.
 Applicants may secure the sponsorship of a business/organization to pay the tuition.
 Tuition may be paid online or by mailing a check to Leadership Southern Maryland, P. O. Box 524, Leonardtown, MD 20650.
 Should a selectee choose to defer participation to the following Executive Program class, the decision must be communicated to LSM in writing prior to August 17.
 Any withdrawals after that date will be assessed a $500 administrative fee.

 About Application Fees and Tuition

-No applicant accepted into the program will be turned away for financial reasons.
-Payment plans may be arranged and tuition assistance is available based on need.
+Application fees and tuition are non-refundable.
+Tuition payment plans may be arranged and limited tuition assistance is available based on need.
 To apply for financial aid, submit a letter of need by the deadline to firstname.lastname@example.org.
 Application deadline is April 1.